 On September 16, 2022, IPAX entered into a certain Business Combination Agreement (the "Business Combination Agreement") by and between IPAX and Intuitive Machines, LLC, a Delaware limited liability company (formerly, a Texas limited liability company).
-On February 10, 2023, as contemplated by the Business Combination Agreement and described in the section titled "The Business Combination Proposal" of the final prospectus and definitive proxy statement of IPAX, dated January 24, 2023 and filed with the U.S. Securities and Exchange Commissions (the "SEC") on January 24, 2023, IPAX filed a notice of deregistration with the Cayman Islands Registrar of Companies, together with the necessary accompanying documents, and filed a certificate of incorporation and certificate of corporate domestication with the Secretary of State of the State of Delaware, pursuant to which IPAX was domesticated and continues as a Delaware corporation, changing its name to "Intuitive Machines, Inc."
+On February 10, 2023, as contemplated by the Business Combination Agreement and described in the section titled "The Business Combination Proposal" of the final prospectus and definitive proxy statement of IPAX, dated January 24, 2023 and filed with the SEC on January 24, 2023, IPAX filed a notice of deregistration with the Cayman Islands Registrar of Companies, together with the necessary accompanying documents, and filed a certificate of incorporation and certificate of corporate domestication with the Secretary of State of the State of Delaware, pursuant to which IPAX was domesticated and continues as a Delaware corporation, changing its name to "Intuitive Machines, Inc."

-On February 13, 2023 (the "Closing Date" or "Closing"), Intuitive Machines, Inc. and Intuitive Machines, LLC consummated the previously announced business combination (the "Business Combination") and related transactions (the "Transactions") contemplated by the Business Combination Agreement.
-As a result of the Transactions, all of the issued and outstanding common units of Intuitive Machines, LLC were converted into common stock of Intuitive Machines, Inc. using an exchange ratio of 0.5562 shares of Intuitive Machines, Inc. common stock per each unit of Intuitive Machines, LLC common unit.
-In addition, Intuitive Machines, LLC's share-based compensation plan and related share-based compensation awards will be exchanged or converted, as applicable, into common stock of Intuitive Machines, Inc.
+On February 13, 2023 (the "Closing Date"), Intuitive Machines, Inc. and Intuitive Machines, LLC consummated the previously announced business combination (the "Business Combination") and related transactions (the "Transactions") contemplated by the Business Combination Agreement.
+As a result of the Transactions, all of the issued and outstanding common units of Intuitive Machines, LLC were converted into common stock of Intuitive Machines, Inc. using an exchange ratio of 0.5562 shares of Intuitive Machines, Inc. common stock per each unit of Intuitive Machines, LLC Common Unit.
+In addition, Intuitive Machines, LLC's share-based compensation plan and related share-based compensation awards were exchanged or converted, as applicable, into common stock of Intuitive Machines, Inc.